 PA BoS PIT Count Webinar

-- Leigh Howard of DMA: Leigh provided an update on the changes for the 2018 PIT count.
+- Leigh Howard with Diana T. Myers and Associates, Inc.: Leigh provided an update on the changes for the 2019 PIT count.

 The webinar is primarily directed to the county coordinators of the unsheltered count, but anyone is welcome to participate in the webinar.